creditkarma/thrift-server/packages/thrift-server-hapi/README.md

 /**
  * Register the Thrift plugin.
  *
- * This will allow us to define Hapi routes for our Thrift service(s).
- * They behave like any other HTTP route handler, so you can mix and match
- * Thrift / REST endpoints on the same server instance.
- *
  * This plugin adds a route to your server for handling Thrift requests.
 The path
- * option is the path to attache the route handler to and the handler is the
+ * option is the path to attach the route handler to and the handler is the
  * Thrift service processor instance.
  */
 server.register(ThriftServerHapi<Calculator.Processor>({